The TV in the living room is just a small part of the overall picture for Thomson.

 The company touts its philosophy for extending these capabilities beyond television as “broadercasting.”

-As part of this initiative, at the NAB Show this year, Thomson is launching MediaFUSE, a set of automated tools that allows users of the company’s Ignite production system to simultaneously produce Web, mobile, IPTV and broadcast content in real time for live and on-demand applications.
+As part of this initiative, at the NAB Show this year, Thomson launched MediaFUSE, a set of automated tools that allows users of the company’s Ignite production system to simultaneously produce Web, mobile, IPTV and broadcast content in real time for live and on-demand applications.
 MediaFUSE is being demonstrated in the Thomson booth, where it is integrated with technology from WorldNow, a company specializing in technologies for the Web and digital delivery.

 On the mobile television front, Dunogué announced that Thomson participated in the recent Las Vegas independent viability demonstrations of the ATSC mobile TV standards currently under consideration.